Federation Rules – 2025

 - ASA Federation Qualifier Procedures

-- Asa Federation Multi-State Qualifier Procedures:
+- Asa Federation Multi-State Qualifier Procedures

-- ASA Federation State Championship Procedures
+- ASA Federation Championship Procedures

-- State Federation Championship Awards
+- State Federation Championship Awards and Paybacks

 - State Federation Shooter Of The Year